Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 There is ONE least cost formulation for every situation.

-I have come to the conclusion that it is merely a matter of data manipulation to arrive at the one ultimate “least cost” solution for every product, in any particular set of circumstances.
+I have concluded that it is merely a matter of data manipulation to arrive at the one ultimate “least cost” solution for every product, in any particular set of circumstances.

 Separate the steps and logically group chemical reactions.